CYN SILVA ART

 NOTHING MAKES ME HAPPIER THAN PAINTING.

 -- Cyn Silva.

-An artist since the age of 12, Cyn Silva studied private art theory with the late D. D’Ovalle of Carmel for seven years, sold original art to designers, and exhibited in fine galleries while still in high school and throughout college.
-She attended the Academy of Art University in San Francisco where she studied architecture and graphic design setting her on the path to pursue her life-long passion to be an artist in high demand.
+An artist since the age of 12, Cyn studied private art theory for seven years with the late D. D’Ovalle of Carmel.
+While in high school and college, she sold her original art to interior designers, and exhibited in fine art galleries.
+Cyn attended the Academy of Art University in San Francisco.
+She studied architecture and graphic design.
+This set her on the path to pursuing her life-long passion: becoming a first-rate artist in high demand!

-Cyn Silva regularly exhibits her artwork in fine galleries throughout the San Francisco Bay Area and is featured in many Bay Area estates including those of professional athletes, celebrities and clients.
-Interior designers regularly commission her large scale artwork for luxury estates and companies.
-Her artwork is also featured as part of several Silicon Valley corporate art collections and adorns corporate showrooms, lobbies, and conference centers including those at National Semiconductor and others in Silicon Valley, California.
+Interior designers regularly commission Cyn’s large scale artwork for luxury estates and companies.
+Her artwork is also featured as part of several Silicon Valley corporate art collections and adorns corporate showrooms, lobbies, and conference centers, including those at National Semiconductor and others in Silicon Valley, California and Scottsdale, Arizona.